OpenDroneMap/LiveODM/README.md

 You are in the chroot environment now.
 Make your modifications (add programs, update ODM software, change settings, etc.).
 When you are done:

 4. Type `exit`.
-This will bring you back to your parent environment.
+This will leave the chroot environment.
 5. `./build.sh`

 Then wait.
 When it's done, the `opendronemap.iso` file will be ready to be flashed.